databendlabs/databend/docs/doc/90-contributing/01-rfcs/20210914-new-sql-planner-framework.md

 ### A brief introduction to Cascades optimizer

 SQL optimization is based on the equivalence of relational algebra.
 There are a bunch of different thereoms and lemmas can help us identify if two relational algebra trees are logically equivalent.
-With a set of equivalent relational expressions, we can evaluate them with a cost model and find the optimal exprssion.
+With a set of equivalent relational expressions, we can evaluate them with a cost model and find the optimal expression.

 Cascades optimizer is a framework of query optimization introduced by Goetz Graefe in his [paper](https://www.cse.iitb.ac.in/infolab/Data/Courses/CS632/Papers/Cascades-graefe.pdf).